javaee/jms-spec/pages/JMSListener3.md

 There are two possible cases we need to consider:

-* Allowing these new annotations to be used on the legacy `onMessage` method of a `javax.jms.MessageListener`[[JMSListener2#Specifying_the_callback_method|Version 2]]  proposed any of the new annotations could be specified.
+* **Allowing these new annotations to be used on the legacy `onMessage` method of a `javax.jms.MessageListener`**

+  * [Version 2](/jms-spec/pages/JMSListener2#specifying-the-callback-method) proposed any of the new annotations could be specified.
 However the requirement that the `@JMSListener` always be specified could not apply since that would break existing MDBs.

-* Allowing these new annotations to be used to define additional callback methods (i.e. in addition to the `onMessage` method).[[JMSListener2#Specifying_the_callback_method|Version 2]]  proposed that this be allowed so long as the MDB also implemented the `javax.jms.JMSMessageDrivenBean` marker interface.
+* **Allowing these new annotations to be used to define additional callback methods (i.e. in addition to the `onMessage` method).**

+  * [Version 2](/jms-spec/pages/JMSListener2#specifying-the-callback-method) proposed that this be allowed so long as the MDB also implemented the `javax.jms.JMSMessageDrivenBean` marker interface.

 On reflection, this is probably introducing unnecessary complexity.
 It means that lots of additional use cases need to be defined in the spec, implemented, and tested, whilst bringing little benefits to users who can convert to a new-style JMS MDB easily enough.